-Finding the center of your canvas is one of the things Procreate 5x does really well with its snapping feature.
-As you move your design you’ll see a vertical gold line appear at the center of your canvas.
+Finding the center of your canvas is one of the things Procreate does really well with its snapping feature.
+You’ll see the snapping if you move your design and a vertical gold line appears at the center of your canvas.

 Step Seven: Export Design as PDF

 All done?
 Let’s go back out to the Gallery and you’ll swipe left to get a Share option.
 Choose the PDF format.
 And you’ll be asked if you want to save it as Good/ Better/ Best.
 This is up to you, and I suggest you play around with what each looks like once you’ve printed them.
 Save to your files and change the file name if necessary.

 Step Eight: Print Your Card

 Open up your files and choose the Print option in the display window that pops up.
 Choose your printer and make sure you have cardstock in your printer.
 I used a fairly thick cardstock but I also have a rear-feed option on my printer which makes bulkier papers easier to print.

 –If you position your design in the lower-left corner in Procreate, all you have to do is trim it at the 5″ mark on your ruler and then again at the 10″.